microsoft/torchscale/README.md

 ## Examples

-We have the examples of how to use TorchScale in the following scenarios/tasks:
+We have examples of how to use TorchScale in the following scenarios/tasks:

 - Language